TCP Traffic

 connection succeeded

-• Verify that sleep successfully communicates with tcp-echo on port 9002.
+• Verify that curl successfully communicates with tcp-echo on port 9002.
 You need to send the traffic directly to the pod IP of tcp-echo because the port 9002 is not defined in the Kubernetes service object of tcp-echo.
 Get the pod IP address and send the request with the following command:

 $ TCP_ECHO_IP=$(kubectl get pod "$(kubectl get pod -l app=tcp-echo -n foo -o jsonpath={.items..metadata.name})" -n foo -o jsonpath="{.status.podIP}")

-$ kubectl exec "$(kubectl get pod -l app=sleep -n foo -o jsonpath={.items..metadata.name})" \
+$ kubectl exec "$(kubectl get pod -l app=curl -n foo -o jsonpath={.items..metadata.name})" \

--c sleep -n foo -- sh -c \
+-c curl -n foo -- sh -c \

 "echo \"port 9002\" | nc $TCP_ECHO_IP 9002" | grep "hello" && echo 'connection succeeded' || echo 'connection rejected'